 Congressional and Public Affairs

-The products subject to recall bear the establishment number “EST. 7060” inside the USDA mark of inspection.
-These items produced were shipped to a retail location in Texas.
+The products subject to recall bear establishment number “EST. M-6373” inside the USDA mark of inspection.
+These items were shipped to Wegman’s stores in Pennsylvania, Maryland, New Jersey, and Virginia.

 Consumers with food safety questions can "Ask Karen," the FSIS virtual representative available 24 hours a day at AskKaren.gov or via smartphone at m.askkaren.gov.
 The toll-free USDA Meat and Poultry Hotline 1-888-MPHotline (1-888-674-6854) is available in English and Spanish and can be reached from 10 a.m. to 4 p.m.
 (Eastern Time) Monday through Friday.
 Recorded food safety messages are available 24 hours a day.
 The online Electronic Consumer Complaint Monitoring System can be accessed 24 hours a day at: http://www.fsis.usda.gov/reportproblem.